In a Nutshell

 Although SoFi is a mainly digital business, it does offer phone support.
 When you begin your mortgage application, SoFi appoints you a loan officer to guide you through the process.

 SoFi is an excellent option for borrowers who meet its minimum credit requirements but don’t have what the credit bureaus deem to be an “excellent” credit history and are looking for low down payment options.
-A SoFi mortgage is an excellent choice if you’re looking for a digital lender and do not have the traditional 20% for a down payment.
+A SoFi mortgage is an excellent choice if you’re looking for a digital lender.

 Q: Will SoFi run a credit check when assessing my application?